 From experience, I have to say that this is NOT true.

-Sports bike riders wave/don’t wave just as much as any other riders on any other kind of bike.
+Sportsbike riders wave (or don’t wave) just as much as any other riders on any other genre of bike.

 Another common conception is that cruiser riders (particularly those on Harley-Davidson’s) won’t wave/nod at you as you ride past.

 In my experience, this does tend to be somewhat true.